Sonhaack/NeedADrink/README.md

 #After the TrefleAPI stopped working i decided to start a new projekt#

-NeedADrink appen is an app where you can look up a drink and save your favourite drinks for your party.
+The NeedADrink app is an app where you can look up a drink and save your favourite drinks for your party.

 Must have: